2022 Tel Aviv shooting: Aftermath

-Thousands of Palestinians from the city of Jenin, its neighboring villages and the Jenin refugee camp, went towards the home of the terrorist's family in the city to express their support.
-In addition, "Allahu Akbar" chants, nationalist songs, distribution of sweets, and messages of support for the terrorist were heard through the public address system.
-The father of the terrorist, Fathi Khazem, a retired lieutenant colonel in the national security of the Palestinian Authority, praised the attack carried out by his son.
+Thousands of Palestinians from the city of Jenin, its neighboring villages and the Jenin refugee camp, went towards the home of the shooter's family in the city to express their support.
+In addition, "Allahu Akbar" chants, nationalist songs, distribution of sweets, and messages of support for the attacker were heard through the public address system.
+His father, Fathi Khazem, a retired lieutenant colonel in the national security of the Palestinian Authority, praised the attack carried out by his son.

 Palestinian President Mahmoud Abbas condemned "the killing of Israeli civilians", warning that the murder of civilians on both sides would only lead to "a further deterioration of the situation".
 However, Akram Rajoub, who serves as Abbas' governor in Jenin, praised Hazem as “a Fatah warrior".

 Palestinian militant groups such as Hamas did not claim responsibility, but condoned and celebrated the attack, claiming it was the "natural and legitimate response to the escalation of the occupation's crimes against our people, our land, Jerusalem and al-Aqsa Mosque."
 Islamic Jihad Movement in Palestine echoed Hamas' response, and warned that further "incursions" into al-Aqsa Mosque would only lead to "more resistance and ransom operations."

 U.S. ambassador to Israel Tom Nides tweeted that he was "horrified to see another cowardly attack on innocent civilians", and EU Ambassador to Israel Dimiter Tzantchev stated that he was "deeply worried about reports about another terror attack against Israeli civilians".
 U.S. Secretary of State Antony Blinken also condemned the attack.

 Bahrain issued a condemnation of the shooting, which described it as a "terrorist operation."

 In response to the attack, the Israel Defense Forces invaded Jenin, raiding Khazem's family home to map it for demolition.
 Israeli Prime Minister Naftali Bennett granted "all security forces full freedom" of operations in the West Bank.
 "There are not and will not be limits for this war," Bennett said.
 "We are granting full freedom of action to the army, the Shin Bet [domestic security agency] and all security forces in order to defeat the terror."

 On 9 April, the IDF killed a Palestinian man belonging to Islamic Jihad.
-According to local authorities the operation also wounded 13 others, including a 19 year old woman with a bullet to her stomach.
+According to local authorities the operation also wounded 13 others, including a 19-year-old woman with a bullet to her stomach.
 Israel deployed additional engineering troops to the "seam zone" with the West Bank in order to patch holes in the security barrier.